How Much Are Modular Home Prices?

 Well drilling$3,000 to $15,000

 Permit costs and fees to prep the land and build a modular home range from $500 to $5,000, depending on the geographic location and size of the home.
-Some common permits and fees that may be required are a building permit, pre-plan preview, mechanical permits, fees for soil testing, driveway construction permit, and a certificate of occupancy.
 Homeowners will want to double-check their local requirements to avoid surprise permit costs and other fees.

-Even the price of the cheapest modular homes can increase due to the addition of sales tax.
-Sales tax for a modular home typically runs from $5,000 to $10,000, or a total of 5 percent to 7 percent of the total cost of the home.
-Tax rates vary not only from state to state but also city to city.
+Even the price of the cheapest modular homes can increase due to the addition of sales tax, which typically runs from $5,000 to $15,000, or a total of 5 percent to 7 percent of the total cost of the home.
+Tax rates vary from state to state and city to city.
 The best modular home manufacturers or contractors will be able to answer any sales tax questions.

 Additional Costs and Considerations

-When budgeting for modular home prices, homeowners will discover additional price factors and considerations that can change modular homes pricing.
+During the budgeting process, homeowners may discover additional factors that can change modular homes pricing.
 These can include prefabricated versus custom modular home costs, additional customizations, and landscaping.

 Prefabricated vs. Custom Modular Home